Tetley: Operations

 Tetley's manufacturing and distribution business operates in forty countries, selling over sixty branded tea bags.
 In the early days of Tetley's operations, the company was solely a distributor of tea, as it acquired its tea leaves through auctions.
 This led to the final product having a blend of 40 different types of tea from over 10,000 tea estates all over the world.
 Its premium packaging and quality helped it gain a tremendous market share.
 By 1990, with a yearly production of 20 billion teabags, Tetley was second worldwide only to Lipton.
-It was only after the acquisition of Tetley by the then Tata Tea, that the company's supply chains were finally consolidated with those of Tata Tea.
-This led to most of Tetley's tea leaves now originating from Tata's plantations across India and Sri Lanka.
+After the acquisition of Tetley by the then Tata Tea, Tetley's supply chains were consolidated with those of Tata Tea and most of Tetley's tea leaves now originate from Tata's plantations across India and Sri Lanka.